geoo993/ComputerGraphicsWithOpenGL/README.md

 ```
 $ sudo "/Applications/CMake.app/Contents/bin/cmake-gui" --install
 ```
-3) Locate project root directory and ensure that you have the 'build', 'src', 'Include', 'Libraries' folders, including 'CMakeLists.txt' and ComputerGraphicsWithOpenGLConfig.h.in files.
+3) Locate project root directory and ensure that you have the 'build', 'src', 'Includes', 'Libraries' folders, including 'CMakeLists.txt' and ComputerGraphicsWithOpenGLConfig.h.in files.
 ```
 $ cd ./Downlads/ComputerGraphicsWithOpenGL